Send the link below via email or IMCopy

 In rare cases, monitored students who are not successful due to linguistic needs (not behavior-management needs) can be pulled back under the umbrella of ESL support.

-TEA, the Texas Education Agency, has not yet released this specific criteria for this year's STAAR tests.
+TEA, the Texas Education Agency, has not yet released specific information regarding this school year's STAAR tests.

 Confidentiality is absolutely CRITICAL to every member of the LPAC.
 In honor of FERPA, the student and family's privacy act,

-discussed within an LPAC can be shared with a friend, neighbor, or even a relative.
+discussed within an LPAC can be shared with a friend, neighbor, or a relative.

 ALL information discussed in an LPAC is considered CONFIDENTIAL and cannot be discussed outside the LPAC.
 No exceptions.